andfanilo/lyon2/docs/index.md

-# Introduction to (Big) Data Ecosystem
+# Introduction to (Cloud/Big) Data Ecosystem

-This suite of tutorials will go through:

-- the Hadoop ecosystem
-- NoSQL
-- MLOps

-## Resources

-- Slides will be provided soon
-- Links to resources on [https://lyon-sise.streamlit.app](https://lyon-sise.streamlit.app) (ask me for password)
+Navigate to the correct tutorial through the left sidebar